 Copper Range Campground

 The Copper Range Campground is the smallest of the two available at Brule River State Forest.
-The campground is a 17-unit facility that visitors can reach by traveling around four and half miles north of Highway Two on County Highway H and then west on Park Road.
-This spot is located near some really great fishing holes and canoe routes.
-It is the more popular campground during the spring and fall months.
+The campground is a 17-unit facility that visitors can reach by traveling around 4.5 miles north of Highway Two on County Highway H, and then west on Park Road.
+This spot is located near some really great fishing holes and canoe routes, and it is the more popular campground during the spring and fall months.

-If you are looking for a site that is located close to the river we recommend site number 13.
-Reservations are available during the peak season.
-All campers must register at the office or by self-registration when they arrive.
-Pets are allowed by must be on leash at all times.
+Located near the river, site number 38 offers beautiful views of the river, and because there are so many wonderful spots to select, guests should try to make reservations ahead of their trip.
+Reservations are available during the peak season, and all campers must register at the office or by self-registration when they arrive.
+Pets are allowed, but they must be on leash at all times.

 Seasonal activities in Brule River State Forest